adrientoub/file-explorer/README.md

 allows to display small files and download bigger ones.
 The limit between small and big is currently set to 250 kB.

-This also allows to delete files and directories simply by clicking a delete button.
+This also allows to rename and delete files and directories simply by clicking a button.

 This project was quickly created to simplify the management of files on a web server.